sgronky/covid-19-italy/Readme.md

 ## Analysis of Italy's cases by province

-Italy's Civil Protection Department collects detailed about the virus, coming from the entire geographic territory.
+Italy's Civil Protection Department collects detailed data about the pandemic, coming from the entire geographic territory.
 The data are organized according to regions and provinces.
 In the following, some further details regarding the different provinces are analyzed according to the same approach conducted so far.
+The source can be found at this [link](https://github.com/pcm-dpc/COVID-19).

 ```python